ayust/alpha-guide/content/upgrading-ships/caldari/corax.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This ship is fit with one `Small Anti-EM Screen Reinforcer I` rig, one `Small Anti-Thermal Screen Reinforcer I` rig, and one `Small Anti-Kinetic Screen Reinforcer I` rig, to improve the shields' resistance to damage.
+This ship is fit with one `Small EM Shield Reinforcer I` rig, one `Small Thermal Shield Reinforcer I` rig, and one `Small Kinetic Shield Reinforcer I` rig, to improve the shields' resistance to damage.

 ### How To Fly